freudi74/gradle-cmake-plugin/README.md

 ## Auto-created tasks

-### cmakeConfigure
-Calls CMake to generate your build scripts in the folder selected by workingFolder.
+* cmakeConfigure: Calls CMake to generate your build scripts in the folder selected by workingFolder.

-### cmakeBuild
-Calls CMake --build in the folder selected by workingFolder to actually build.
+* cmakeBuild: Calls CMake --build in the folder selected by workingFolder to actually build.

-### cmakeClean
-Cleans the workingFolder.
+* cmakeClean: Cleans the workingFolder.

 ## examples

 clean, configure and build:

 	./gradlew cmakeClean cmakeConfigure cmakebBuild